 Completion of a HNA is an opportunity for the person living with cancer to identify any physical, emotional and needs.
 The assessment is in the form of a questionnaire and allows people to highlight the most important issues to them at the time.
 If a care plan is needed as a result to address concerns raised this will be done jointly between the person living with cancer and their nurse or keyworker to identify how support can be accessed.

-A treatment summary will be in the form of a clinic letter to the GP (copied to the patient) and generated by a clinician, clinical nurse specialist or allied health professional after each phase of treatment.
-It will provide information about treatments received, the possible late effects, alert symptoms to act upon and details about who to contact.
+A treatment summary is in the form of a clinic letter to the GP (copied to the patient) and is generated by a clinician, clinical nurse specialist or allied health professional.
+It will provide information about the treatments received, the possible late effects, alert symptoms to act upon and details about who to contact.

 Cancer Care Review